Quick Installation

 If you want to edit the source code, refer to the development guide.
 Or configure your instance by tuning the environment variables.

-To use your instance in production, you might want to setup email forwarding (allows account recovery and invite links), automated backups an HTTPS reverse-proxy.
+To use your instance in production, you might want to set up email forwarding (allows account recovery and invite links), automated backups and an HTTPS reverse-proxy.
 You may also contact Holusion to buy a full-featured managed eCorpus instance.

 Advanced installation